Boox Go Color 7 Review: Battery Life, Real-World Use & 9 Honest Thoughts

 If color pops aren’t critical, the monochrome Go 7 is budget-friendly.
 Yet for me, those touches of color have been worth it.

-Boox Go 7 Battery Life—What You Should Know
+5. Boox Go 7 Battery Life—What You Should Know

-Tips to Maximize Battery Life
+Simple Ways to Extend Battery Life

-- Dim the front light when indoors
+- Dim the front light when reading indoors

-- Close unused apps after reading
+- Close unused apps running in the background

 What I’m Reading on My Boox